3 techy tools for trade business

-Tech trends are changing faster than ever and at times it hard to keep up, but every now and then comes a gem that has the potential to massively impact trade businesses.
+Tech trends are changing faster than ever.
+It’s hard to keep up.
+Every now and then comes a techy tool that has the potential to massively impact trade businesses.

-If you’re a trade business owner or a tradie just coming up through the ranks now, it is the perfect time to get on top of some of these trends to help take the business into some new and exciting spaces.
-Here’s our take on some of the tech trends to watch out for and how you can get a jump on the rest…
+If you’re a trade business owner or a tradie just coming up through the ranks now, it’s the perfect time to get on top of some of these trends.
+Here’s our take on some of the tech trends to watch out for and how you can get a jump on the rest:

-Once just a toy for man sized kids with too much money and too much time, Drones are now pretty mainstream.
+Once just a toy for man-sized kids with too much money and too much time.
+Drones are now mainstream.

 Drones are now being used around the world for tasks such as site mapping, surveying, crop inspection across vineyards, farms and forests and infrastructure inspection (wind turbines, pylons, transmission wires), wildlife and ecosystem monitoring, and search and rescue.

-The most obvious sectors getting to grips with Drones are electricians and arborists, but they definitely have a place with most trades.
+The most obvious sectors getting to grips with drones are electricians and arborists, but they definitely have a place with most trades.
 Imagine being able to showcase a new home you’ve just built or landscaped, or tiled, or painted with an amazing video from above and around.
-Awesome!

 Note: If you do plan to start using one for your business, there are rules and licenses required, so check in with Casr here:

-Virtual Reality is going to have a massive impact on the trades industry over the next 5 years.
+Virtual reality is going to have a massive impact on the trades industry over the next five years.
 We are already starting to see VR used in on the job planning, education and health and safety and this trend is set to continue.

-For builders and homeowners, renovation concept designs will be completed as “walkthroughs” rather than 3D plans so homeowners (and Builders providing estimates) can get a real sense of a design, and spot any issues well before detailed design or construction begins.
+For builders and homeowners, renovation concept designs will be completed as “walk throughs” rather than 3D plans.
+Homeowners (and builders providing estimates) can get a real sense of a design, and spot any issues well before detailed design or construction begins.

 VR will also begin to play and extensive role in training and compliance as users are put through their paces in real work scenarios in digital environments.